Prompt Injection vs. Jailbreaking: What’s the Difference?

 Jailbreaking

-Jailbreaking is the process of coercing an LLM to produce unintended outputs through adversarial prompts.
+Jailbreaking is the process of coercing an LLM without any developer instructions to produce unintended outputs through adversarial prompts.
 It is both an architectural and training issue, made challenging by the difficulty of preventing such attacks.

 The Problem